dyhpoon/Attack-on-Pirates/README.md

 ABOUT
 =====

-This is a mobile game called "Attach on Pirates" which I wrote from June 2013 to Aug 2013.
+This is a mobile game called "Attack on Pirates" which I wrote from June 2013 to Aug 2013.

 This game is free download and will be available in app store very soon.